AfZheng126/MORA-data/README.md

 # MORA-data
 Appendix Data for Mora Paper

-Mora can be found and installed [here](https://github.com/ivlachos/agamemnon/wiki/Use-case) from the Agamemnon Wiki
+Mora can be found and installed [here](https://github.com/AfZheng126/MORA).

 # Use Case Instructions